PoignardAzur/poignardazur.github.io/_posts/2022-01-04-better-quote-errors.md

 This is the second entry on my Christmas list for Rust 2030.

-These articles are me fantasizing about what I'd like the Rust language to be like, if we had infinite resources to implement every possible feature.
+These articles are me fantasizing about what I'd like [the Rust programming language](https://www.rust-lang.org/) to be like, if we had infinite resources to implement every possible feature.
 I'm not worrying about "is this important to implement right now" so much as "what should the language look like on the long term".

 For my second article, I'd like to talk about compiler diagnostics in macros and proc-macros.